(bouncy guitar music)

 After programming the setting, you'll create a story in this dark, mysterious place.

 Right now, you'll learn how to open the starter project, remix it, and sign into Scratch.

 After watching this video, you'll get the chance to try these steps on your own.

 To begin, click they Starter Project link next to this video, and sign in using the information from your club pass.

 Remember, if you don't sign in, your project won't save.

-In the next video, you’ll begin programming the rain to fall.
-Now, it’s your turn!
+In the next video you'll begin programming the rain to fall.

-Open the starter project link next to this page.
+Open the starter project link next to this page and Sign In.

-Click remix, and sign in.
-Once you’ve completed these steps, click the CS First tab to switch back to this page, then click the green arrow to move on to the next video.
+Click Remix and then, once you've completed these steps, click the CS First tab to switch back to this page, and then click the green arrow to move on to the next video.

 - Open the starter project link.